AmaaniGoose/amaanigoose.github.io/index.md

 ## About me

 I am a college student and day trader, currently studying Btech+MS at Jawaharlal Nehru University, India.
 I am interested in financial markets and web development.
-In the future, I want to become an officer in the Indian Police Service.
+In the future, I want to become an investment banking and finance professional.

 ## Work Experience